-If there are more than 1 page of results, you can use the left Arrow action button to see previous results.
-If the left Arrow does not appear, there are no more results.
+If there are more than one page of results, you can use the left Arrow action button to see previous results.
+If the left Arrow is not active, there are no additional results.

 You can click on any of the bars on the Timeline to filter to that result set.
 You'll note when you do, the bottom of the page updates its information for just that result set shown.
 Click the Clear Filter button to reset to the original result set at any time.